mkvenkit/mkvenkit.github.io/about.md

 **electronut** is a culmination of my interests in programming and embedded systems.

-These days I spend time consulting on 3D computer graphics and writing technical books.
+These days I spend time consulting on 3D computer graphics, hardware hacking, and writing.

 You can find me on Twitter at [@mkvenkit][1] and [@electronutlabs][2].